Windmost8/MS3-Cookbook-MostaphaE/README.md

 Fix - I did Z to the code because something was missing and the inclusion of screenshots.

-* Log In
-* Register
-* Manage
-* Browse
 ---

 # Technologies/Programs Used
 * HTML
 * CSS
-* Bootstrap 4 *(for their extensive library and responsiveness)*
-* Materlize CSS Library
+* Materlize Library
 * Python
 * Flask
-* MongoDB
+* MongoDB, AWS (Free Tier)
 * Chrome Dev Tools
 * Lighthouse Audits
 * Github
 * Gitpod
+* Heroku
 * dnspython
 * Flask-pymongo

+Additional technologies/installs may be observed in the requirements.txt file located in the directory, or accessed through here; https://github.com/Windmost8/MS3-Cookbook-MostaphaE/blob/39c2cf5fe35dca38f12ab4fad3b0c562eef14493/requirements.txt

 ---

 # Typography/Color Sceheme

----

-## Testing
+# Testing
----
-* **Test Cases**

-### Screenshots -
+### **Screenshots**

-All screenshots can be found in the screenshots folder, or viewed from this link;
+* All screenshots can be found in the screenshots folder, or viewed from this link;

-The screenshots include both desktop and mobile pictures, indicating the intended output.
+* The screenshots include both desktop and mobile pictures, indicating the intended output.
 Such as;

+### **Validation**

-HTML code was validated through https://validator.w3.org/
+* HTML code was validated through https://validator.w3.org/

-CSS code was validated through https://jigsaw.w3.org/css-validator/
+* CSS code was validated through https://jigsaw.w3.org/css-validator/

+### **Test Cases**

-* **Issues**
+### **Issues**

-    * At times, whilst previewing the site through port 8000 on gitpod and refreshing the page to update changed code, the refresh might not always go through, and therefore one must ctrl-click the refresh button for a forced refresh.
+* At times, whilst opening browser through gitpod, the project shown may not be updated despite clicking on the refresh button.
+    Therefore one must ctrl-click the refresh button for a forced refresh.

 ---

-## Deployment
+# Deployment

----
-* **Gitpod**
+### **Gitpod**

 * To preview site through gitpod, run the command "python3 -m http.server" in the terminal (without the quotes).
-    * Executing this should prompt a pop up for port 8000 alongside the options to "Make Public" or "Open Browser".
+* Executing this should prompt a pop up for port 8080 alongside the options to "Make Public" or "Open Browser".
 If it is the first time after opening gitpod, then click on "Make Public", and then "Open Browser" if the pop up comes up again.
-If the pop up does not come, you may alternatively ctrl-click on the link that will be shown in the terminal for port 8000.
+If the pop up does not come, you may alternatively ctrl-click on the link that will be shown in the terminal for port 8080.
 * Gitpod has no automatic saving, so saving after each change is optimal.

-* **Github**
+### **Github**
 * In order to commit, whilst still in gitpod, running the command git add . (or a specific file/folder instead of "." (without the quotes)), will add all the changes you have done to be prepared for a commit.
 * After this step, you may run the command git commit -m "your comment" (your comment being whatever message you want to convey alongside the commit).
 Running this will show how much changes were done, through the terminal.
 * Finally, running the command git push should put your changes and project into your repository.

+### **Heroku**
+* ds

 ---

-## Credits
+# Credits
----

 ---